rjw245/rjw245.github.io/_posts/blog/2016-06-06-leadership.md

 ------------

 Before going to college, I didn't see myself as a leader.
 In fact, I shied away from the spotlight whenever possible.
-I thought I was just too quiet to lead a group of people, and that I would probably screw it up anyway.
+I thought I was just too quiet to lead a group of people, and I figured I would probably screw it up anyway.
 This is a pretty natural fear---most people don't consider themselves leadership material.
 That said, I'm glad I was able to escape this mindset in college.

 While at Tufts, I had the privilege of leading the Tufts robotics club, and through that experience I came to see that I *can* lead, and I can do so well as long as I am willing to improve myself.
 I'd like to discuss the lessons I learned which helped me to overcome my initial shortcomings as a leader.
 My hope is that this post will be helpful to anyone who finds themselves in a leadership role with no clue what to do, because I can definitely relate.